AVTpepper/project1_history_website/README.md

 - CSS

 ### __Features left to Implement__
 - In the future I would like to add a feature where different types of tours could be viewed.
-For exmaple: self-guided tour, museum + guided tour, guided tour, group tour, all-inclusive tour, etc.
+For example: self-guided tour, museum + guided tour, guided tour, group tour, all-inclusive tour, etc.
 - More responsive design for larger screens.
-- I got a suggestion to add a "burger menu" for my navigation bar, but I quiete like how my navigation bar looks on mobile view.
+- I got a suggestion to add a "burger menu" for my navigation bar, but I quiet like how my navigation bar looks on mobile view.
 So this feature is still a maybe until I am further convinced.
 ---

 ## __Testing__
-All features above have been tested on the depoyed website.
-Navigations are working as inteded, links to social media websites are working.
+All features above have been tested on the deployed website.
+Navigation bars are working as intended, links to social media websites are working.
 The form is working as it should, and buttons perform the given actions.

 As a user of the website I want to be enticed to learn more about the historical site.
 Through the way that the website is created I believe I have achieved that.
-I used interesting formats for portaying the information through timelines and information cards, and even added visual elements such as a video and gallery page.
+I used interesting formats for portraying the information through timelines and information cards, and even added visual elements such as a video and gallery page.

-The greatest challenge I faced for this website was creating a responsive design and making my flexboxes do what I wanted them to do.
+The greatest challenge I faced for this website was creating a responsive design and making my flex boxes do what I wanted them to do.
 I was able to create a responsive design going down in screen size.
 However, for larger desktop screens I still need to develop a new media query.

 ### __Lighthouse Testing__
-I will be using lightouse to check the performance of my home page and gallery page for mobile devices.
+I will be using lighthouse to check the performance of my home page and gallery page for mobile devices.

 - __Home page__:
     - The low performance is due to large image dimensions.